 Once the graphics and audio drivers are updated, you can play a YouTube video on YouTube.com as you wish.
 This time the loop of playback error will not pop up.

-No matter you are using a microphone or speaker or even a Bluetooth speaker to play the video, it is worth a shot to change another audio device to fix the “if playback does not begin shortly” video-playing issue.
+No matter you are using a microphone or speaker or even a Bluetooth speaker to play the video on Windows or Mac, it is worth a shot to change another audio device to fix the “if playback does not begin shortly” video-playing issue.
 Or sometimes, it works by unplugging and then plugging in the audio device again.

-Just change another audio device, and you will notice “playback failed” due to Windows 10 recent upgrade is removed.
+Just change another audio device, and you will notice the error that “playback failed” is removed after Windows 10/11 recent upgrade.

-Solution 4: Add HTML5 Player Add-on to the Browser
+Solution 4: Add HTML5 Player Add-ons to the Browser

 HTML5 video allows users to upload a video to embed it directly into a web page.
 It works in a variety of internet browsers like Internet Explorer 9+, Firefox, Opera, Chrome, and Safari.